Late results: A historical nomination and an undecided race in Iowa’s statewide primaries

 DeJear edged Jim Mowrer in a close Democratic primary; DeJear received 51.1 percent of the vote and Mowrer, a previous Democratic candidate for Congress, 48.8 percent.

 The 32-year-old DeJear is a small business owner from Des Moines.
-She will face Republican and current Sec. of State Paul Pate in the general election.
+She will face Republican and current Secretary of State Paul Pate in the general election.

 “I am so humbled and honored by last night’s results.
 We did it,” DeJear said in a statement issued Wednesday by her campaign.
 “I am ready to roll up my sleeves one more time and get back to work.
 My vision for this office — where all voters have equal access to the ballot box and our elections are fair and accessible to all — is one that I know we all share.”